 Houdini is notable as its a fully procedural software, meaning it’s designed to allow artists to work freely, create multiple iterations, and rapidly share work with colleagues.
 It is based on a node-based workflow, so it’s highly customizable and makes for faster, more efficient, and more flexible working.

 The software’s procedural modeling techniques can be used to create complex models like cityscapes and environments while maintaining a robust construction history.
 It also offers direct modeling with viewport interaction, so you can easily create good surface topology that can be used interactively using a variety of polygon, NURBS, and Subdivision Surface modeling tools.

 Houdini offers four paid software options as well as a free Apprentice version which is an easy 3D modeling software for beginners.
 The Indie version is the best 3D modeling option if you’re working independently or as part of a small team, while the CORE option is best for professional modelers.

-There is an active community centred on Houdini and the website is also packed with webinars, tutorials and guides that mean this advanced software is accessible to both hobbyists and expert modelers.
+There is an active community centered on Houdini and the website is also packed with webinars, tutorials, and guides that mean this advanced software is accessible to both hobbyists and expert modelers.

 SketchUp – Best 3D Modeling Software for Architects

 - Cost: Free for standard software, $299 a year for SketchUp Pro